2.17. Variant¶

 set_variant_index(t, typeinfo(variant_index<f_value> t))

-Variant contains ‘index’ of the current case, followed by union of individual cases, similar to the following C++ layout:
+Variants contain the ‘index’ of the current case, followed by a union of individual cases, similar to the following C++ layout:

 struct MyVariantName {